But no one knows how far it goes.

 - "I Want" Song: Moana's a Disney Princess... er, daughter of a chief, so of course she gets an "I Want" Song; several in a way.
 Her lines in the early part of "Where You Are" deal with her learning about being the next chief, while her full verse has her accepting her responsibilities.
 "How Far I'll Go" is all about how she's torn between her duties as the chief's daughter and her desire to see the world beyond her island home.
 "How Far I'll Go (Reprise)" plays more like an "I Am Becoming" Song.

-- In the story, the explanation for many natural phenomena is "because Maui did it".
+- "Just So" Story: In the story, the explanation for many natural phenomena is "because Maui did it".

-- Lampshaded Double Entendre: During "Shiny", when Tamatoa notices that Maui's out-of-practice with his fishhook, he goes,Ouch!
-What a terrible performance
+- Lampshaded Double Entendre: During "Shiny", when Tamatoa notices that Maui's out of practice with his fishhook:Ouch!
+What a terrible performance -

 - The Last Thing You Ever See: Tamatoa during "Shiny": "Soak it in, 'cause it's the last you'll ever see, C'est la vie, mon ami!"

 - In one of the teasers, Mini Maui provides drum accompaniment and Maui has to tell him to stop.

 - In the movie, during Maui's song "You're Welcome", Mini Maui does a tap dance routine.
 Then the camera zooms out and it's revealed that the tapping noises were made by Maui drumming his fingers on a coconut.
 This also foreshadows the illusions he uses immediately afterwards to trap Moana in the cave.

 - Let's Get Dangerous!: Maui, once he's ready to be the hero again, performs a haka to challenge Te Kā.